 "Is Dermadry effective?" is the most frequent question we receive!
 We know that the search for effective hyperhidrosis treatment can be difficult, so we decided to team up with some bloggers to get their honest review of Dermadry!

 We recently reached out to Canadian blogger Speak of the Angel to do a review of Dermadry Total!
 Here is what she had to say.
-You can read her full review on her blog, or watch the video and read the transcription below.
+You can read her full review of Dermadry, on her blog or watch the video and read the transcription below.

 "What's up with you guys?
 Welcome back to my channel!
 Today, I have a really exciting video for you guys.
 This is in collaboration with Dermadry.